m1ome/DatanyzeChecklist/docs/fullstack.md

 2.2 Let's say we have a slow query how can we know what indexes it uses?

-2.3 Let's imagine we have a two databases:
+2.3 Let's imagine we have a two tables:
 + **User** (id, name)
 + **Messages** (user_from_id, user_to_id, message, time)